 Healthy conflict is actually good for a relationship.
 It means the air is cleared in a way that doesn’t leave you or the relationship damaged.
 Instead, things can be left at a better level than before.

 Unfortunately, most of us tend to engage in unhealthy and damaging behaviours when we fight.
 These are behaviours that leave both us, our partner, and the relationship itself diminished.

-So what do you need to know about couple fighting in order to determine if you are fighting too much or not enough?
+So what do you need to know about couple fighting to determine if you are fighting too much or not enough?

 [Worried your fighting is out of control and want to talk to someone, fast?
-Book affordable Skype therapy today, be talking as soon as tomorrow.]
+Book affordable online therapy today, be talking as soon as tomorrow.]

 1. Fighting can be cultural.